kb-dk/ds-web_DEPRECATED/README.md

-# ds-web
+# ds-web-deprecated

-This project is no longer active and is superseded by https://github.com/kb-dk/ds-web
+This project is no longer active.
+It is archived and superseded by https://github.com/kb-dk/ds-web

 ## Project setup
 ```